apache/sling-org-apache-sling-providertype-bnd-plugin/readme.md

 The information whether a type (i.e. a class or interface) is designed to be extended/implemented only by providers or also by consumers is determined originally from the the annotations [`@org.osgi.annotation.versioning.ProviderType`][provider-type] or [`@org.osgi.annotation.versioning.ConsumerType`][consumer-type].
 In order to speed up the check [the annotation is evaluated and extracted into a dedicated JSON file named `META-INF/api-info.json` when generating the apis jar][api-info.json] and being looked up from there within this plugin.
 Only as fallback and on demand this plugin evaluates the annotations from the classpath directly.

+### Remarks

+All provider type annotations are not inherited, i.e. only the direct super class and directly implemented interfaces are ever evaluated ([OSGi issue #634](https://github.com/osgi/osgi/issues/643)).
+Bnd does not correctly calculate the proper import-package version policy for provider type classes being extended ([Bnd issue #5925](https://github.com/bndtools/bnd/issues/5925)).

 [bnd-plugins]: https://bnd.bndtools.org/chapters/870-plugins.html
 [provider-type]: https://docs.osgi.org/javadoc/osgi.annotation/8.0.0/org/osgi/annotation/versioning/ProviderType.html